-Once you know how to make your board roll, it is also important for you to learn how to safely get off the deck.
-A simple technique you can do is to use your shoe’s toe or heel area to create friction instead of pushing, to slowly make the board stop.
+Once you know how to make your board roll, it is also important for you to learn how to get off the deck safely.
+A simple technique you can do is to use your shoe’s toe or heel area to create friction instead of pushing, to make the board stop slowly.

 Reading an article on how to propel yourself forward using a longboard is much easier than the experience itself.
 Balance remains an important factor in whether you have mastered the art of pushing, turning, and stopping a longboard.